 Hence our radio silence lately.
 It’s been one heck of a whirlwind around these parts.
 We’re intending to sell the house in another month or so.
 Colby is going to make the move with me, hopefully with a sold house behind us.
 But our house is nowhere near finished, or at least our finished standards.
 But all we have to say about that is….thank goodness it’s “APRIL FOOLS!”.
 Ha!
 Did I get ya?!
 Did I get ya good?!
 Mom?
 You still with us?

-Okay, so the North Carolina and selling the house part is totally fake, although we can’t deny that we’ve been seriously considering it lately.
-Especially when I see all you Southerners posting your spring flowers on Instagram while we’re getting 10″ of snow/sleet/freezing rain.
-But we really did buy a boat and I really did start working for a home performance company.
+Okay, so the North Carolina and selling the house part is fake, although we can’t deny that we’ve been seriously considering it lately.
+Especially when I see all of you Southerners posting your spring flowers on Instagram while we’re getting 10″ of snow/sleet/freezing rain.
+But we did buy a boat and I did start working for a home performance company.
 Oh…and there really is a GINORMOUS pile of pallets that I can’t wait to haul home.
-Hast tag wood hoarder.
+Hasttag wood hoarder.